Academic Regulations

 Awarding criteria may change from year to year.
 New students will be granted credit based on the criteria in effect during the catalog year the student enters the university.
 Current students will be granted credit based on the criteria in effect the term they take the course.

-Pacific's ROAR (Roam Online Articulation Reports) has been designed to show how credits from other institutions and approved testing programs will transfer to Pacific.
-ROAR is available to view on the Office of the Registrar's home page as well as the Office of Admissions' home page.
-Before current Pacific students register for a course at another institution they should first receive approval via a Transfer Course Approval Request form (TCAR) that can be found under Frequently Used Forms on the Office of the Registrar's website.
-New students do not need to submit TCAR's; please speak with an Admission Transfer Counselor.
+Pacific's ROAR (Roam Online Articulation Reports) is a tool designed to help students understand how credits from other institutions and approved testing programs transfer to Pacific.
+It can be accessed on the Office of the Registrar's and the Office of Admissions' homepages.
+Current Pacific students planning to take a course at another institution should consult ROAR or speak with the Director of General Education (GE) before enrolling in the course.
+New students are encouraged to contact an Admission Transfer Counselor for guidance.

 University of The Pacific allows students to transfer coursework from other colleges and universities, counting toward a Pacific degree.